-Section 11 of the ERDF Operational Programme provides more information on what the Department of Communities and Local Government (DCLG) will take into account under these principles.
+Section 11 of the ERDF Operational Programme provides more information on what the Managing Authority (Ministry of Housing, Communities and Local Government) will take into account under these principles.

-All projects awarded European Structural Investment Funds funding must comply with European environmental legislation, which seeks to ensure that projects do not have adverse effects on the environment.
+All projects awarded ESIF funding must comply with European environmental legislation, which seeks to ensure that projects do not have adverse effects on the environment.
 European environmental legislation also requires that projects that are likely to have significant effects on the environment shall be subject to an assessment of those effects.
 For some types of projects, an assessment is mandatory, while for others it depends on whether the project is judged to have significant effects on the environment.

 Projects will need to show how they will meet the requirements of the sustainable development theme, including setting out whether the projects will have any of the following features:

 The principles of sustainable development should be embedded in the project and have informed its development and delivery.
 Projects should set out both what they do as an organisation and how they will deliver sustainability to the end beneficiaries – it is often the latter that can have the biggest impact.
 For revenue projects the cross cutting theme should be applied relative to the scale and scope of the project, focusing on what are the greatest benefits.

 Examples of good practice include having an externally verified Environmental Management System such as ISO 14001, Eco-Management and Audit Scheme or the IEMA Acorn Scheme.
 Section 11 of the Operational Programme sets out the requirements for capital projects and for projects looking to support small and medium sized enterprises.

 For BREEAM, an initial design stage assessment is completed at RIBA Stage D providing an overview of what the building could achieve.
 It is expected that this will be available at full application stage.